rjcmarkelz/BIS180L_web/_posts/2015-05-19-genetic-networks-1.md

 With k = 4 as one of the arguments to the rect.hclust() function, what is the largest and smallest group contained within the rectangles?
 Play with the k-values.
 Find a new k-value between 3 and 7 and describe how the samples are falling out.

 You may have noticed that your results and potential interpretation of the data could change very dramatically based on the how many subclusters you choose!
 This is one of the main drawbacks with this technique.
-Fortunately there are other packages that can help us determine what sub-clusters have good support.
+Fortunately there are other packages that can help us determine which sub-clusters have good support.

 ```r